-Traffic flow data are not available on a link by link basis for the majority of minor roads.
-However, data are available for a small number of roads.
-Where these data are available they have been used to enhance the accuracy of the mapping.
-Minor road count points have been allocated to minor roads in using the major roads approach described above.
+On minor roads, traffic flow data are not available on a link by link basis for the majority of minor roads.
+However, data are available for a small number of roads and this have been used to enhance the accuracy of the mapping.
+Minor road count points have been allocated to minor roads using the approach for major roads described above.
 Local information applicable to each census point (Local Authority, Area type) is also generated.

-Traffic flows in the majority of minor roads have been modelled using experimental statistics on average regional flows and fleet provided by data from DfT as in previous years.
+Traffic flows in the majority of minor roads have been modelled using experimental statistics on average regional flows and fleet characteristics provided by data from DfT as in previous years.
 Regional average flows by vehicle type have been applied to each type of minor road (B and C roads or unclassified roads).
-For Northern Ireland vehicle-specific minor road flows have been calculated from data in the Traffic and Travel Information 2007 report which provides average flows for all vehicle types by minor roads and also average vehicle splits by the same road types.
+For Northern Ireland vehicle-specific minor road flows have been calculated from data in the Traffic and Travel Information 2008 report (Roads Service, 2009) which provides average flows for all vehicle types by minor roads and also average vehicle splits by the same road types.

-A key improvement in the minor road traffic mapping method for 2007, is the use of VKM estimates at county level (DfT pers comm.
-2008).
-This dataset has been provided by DfT to ensure consistency between the NAEI and DfT modelling and has been used to correct the estimates of VKM in the NAEI mapping at a county level.
+Furthermore, minor roads VKM estimates at a second tier level have been provided by DfT to ensure consistency between the NAEI and DfT modelling.
+These have been used to correct the estimates of VKM in the NAEI mapping on road links where regional traffic flow average was applied.